 - Operating speed will depend on tractor horsepower, environmental conditions and each particular operation.
 A speed of 8 to 12 MPH.
-(12 to 16 KPH) is suggested for disc operation and to efficiently shatter/spread straw & residue. - Operating height for the harrow will vary with the length of the tines, and the angle that the tines are set at. - The disc sections can be used with pressure from hydraulics or set in float position, where the discs cut the ground under their own weight. - Tine pressure can be applied using hydraulics to rotate the beam further back.
+(12 to 16 KPH) is suggested for disc operation and to efficiently shatter/spread straw and residue. - Operating height for the harrow will vary with the length of the tines, and the angle that the tines are set at. - The disc sections can be used with pressure from hydraulics or set in float position, where the discs cut the ground under their own weight. - Tine pressure can be applied using hydraulics to rotate the beam further back.
 The spring bars will deflect to apply pressure to the harrow section and the ground.
 The amount of pressure to apply will depend on the application, and the operator's preference. - Some suggested settings can be found in the "Suggested Tine Angle Settings" and "Suggested Disc Angle" sections.
-As there are only a few standard guidelines, feel free to experiment with trailer frame height, tine angle & section pressure to obtain desired results for each operation. - Tight turns are not recommended with the discs engaged.
-If you are not lifting discs on headland turns, skip every 2nd pass.
+As there are only a few standard guidelines, feel free to experiment with trailer frame height, tine angle and section pressure to obtain desired results for each operation.